ronaldbosma/call-apim-backend-with-oauth/demos/demo.md

 Open [send-request-with-secret.xml](https://github.com/ronaldbosma/call-apim-backend-with-oauth/blob/main/src/apis/unprotected-api/send-request-with-secret.xml) to see how this works:

 1. **Cache lookup**: The policy first checks if an access token already exists in the cache
-1. **Token acquisition**: If no cached token exists, it uses `send-request` to call the Entra ID token endpoint with the client credentials flow
+1. **Token acquisition**: If no cached token exists, it uses `send-request` to call the Entra ID token endpoint with the OAuth 2.0 Client Credentials Flow
 1. **Error handling**: If token retrieval fails, the error is traced and a 500 response is returned (this explicit error tracing doesn't happen by default)
 1. **Caching**: Successful tokens are cached for 90% of their lifetime to prevent expiration issues
 1. **Authorization header**: The token is added to the Authorization header before calling the protected backend